xp-forge/kinds/README.md

 }
 ```

 The `ListIndexedBy` trait creates a list of elements which can be queried by name, also overloading iteration and creating `equals()` and `toString()` in a sensible manner.
+The class needs to implement the abstract `index` method and return a string representing the name.

 ```php
 namespace example;